 After having dinner at a steakhouse last week, we decided to share dessert.
 Todd wanted Key lime pie and I wanted cheesecake.
 Fuzz’s job was to break the tie, but since she was indifferent we settled on cheesecake so long as I promised to make a Key lime pie later in the week.
-This dessert (sort of) fulfilled that promise.
-It’s a Key Lime mousse layered between slices of angel food cake and it’s super easy.
+This Key Lime Filled Angel Food Cake fulfilled that promise.
+It’s a Key lime mousse layered between slices of angel food cake and it’s super easy.

 If your store sells loaf shaped angel food cakes, you can make a rectangular cake.
 My store sells round angel food cakes, so my cake is round.
 This is not rocket science.
 You can use whatever kind of angel food cake you can find, cut it, and layer it with the Key lime mixture, which is kind of a lime curd (pictured below) mixed with whipped cream.

 Here’s the recipe plus a visual of how I constructed the cake in case the directions are confusing.
 I took a large round angel food cake, cut it into three layers, but only used two.
 To keep it straight during assembly, I used a springform pan lined with plastic wrap.

 The only drawback to this method is that when you cut the cake, you can see where the ring was.